OUR ACADEMICS

 Islamic Studies

+SVA incorporates faith into every aspect of instruction.
 We have a cross-curricular approach to instill Islam in the hearts and minds of our students.
-Islamic principles are addressed and made relevant within social studies, science, and literature classes through discussions and making connections.
-Integrated thematic units, including related Quran and Hadith, foster the development of moral and spiritual intelligence, academic knowledge and higher level critical thinking.
+Islamic principles are made relevant within social studies, science, and literature classes through discussions and refection.
+Integrated thematic units, including related Quran and Hadith, foster the development of moral and spiritual intelligence, academic knowledge, and higher level critical thinking.

-Our approach to “Islamic” studies offers children a way to relate Islam to the world around them and assimilate the faith into their daily lives.
+Our approach to “Islamic” studies offers children a way to relate Islam to the world around them and incorporate the faith into their daily lives.

-Morning Assembly - Students in Kindergarten through 8th Grade begin the day at 8:20 a.m. with a morning assembly where they recite the morning dua, Surah al-Fatiha, and hear a brief piece of Islamic advice.
+Morning Assembly - Students in Kindergarten through 8th Grade begin the day at 8:20 a.m. with a gathering in the gymnasium where they recite the morning dua, Surah al-Fatiha, and hear a brief piece of Islamic advice.
 Starting the day with Quran and dua fills our school with barakah, alhamdulillah!

 Dhuhr - Students in 2nd through 8th Grade perform Dhuhr prayer daily in the gymnasium.
 Prayers are led by a student.